sekoyahicks/excuses_excuses/README.md

 # Excuses Excuses

 ## Excuses Description
 Often times, we create tasks in the form of to-do lists.
 Many times these tasks are not completed.
-This is why I created this application.
-We need somewhere to store excuses of why we did not complete the task.
+This is the reason I created this application.
+We need somewhere to store excuses of why we did not complete the tasks.

 ## A link to the Deployed App
 https://excuse-excuses.herokuapp.com/